kercre123/victor/docs/build-system-walkthrough.md

     Primarily these function
-    to provide a clear definition of what files will be included in each build target and to limit adhoc glob specifications.
-They strictly enforce the contraint that files assigned to a build target must reside under the root of the target directory (the folder containing `CMakeLists.txt` and `BUILD.in`).
+    to provide a clear definition of what files will be included in each build target and to limit ad hoc glob specifications.
+They strictly enforce the constraint that files assigned to a build target must reside under the root of the target directory (the folder containing `CMakeLists.txt` and `BUILD.in`).
     This strategy prevents "out-of-tree" references to source files that results in hidden cross-target dependencies, which are the root of all evil from the perspective of the build system.